Our Values

 The research group we seek to build is:

-• Equitable: We respect and value all members of our community regardless of race, national origin, gender identity, sexual orientation, economic background, religion, or other dimensions of identity.
-At the same time, we recognize that historic and ongoing social and political constructs limit opportunities and participation, including in our scientific communities.
+• Equitable: We believe that anyone can be a scientist.
+We respect and value all members of our community regardless of race, national origin, citizenship status, gender identity, sexual orientation, economic background, religion, political affiliation, or other dimensions of identity.
+We nevertheless recognize that historic and ongoing social and political constructs limit opportunities and participation, including in our scientific communities.
 We seek to counteract and dismantle these constructs through our research, teaching, and outreach.

 • Egalitarian: All lab members are valued for their contributions of ideas regardless of background, academic preparation, or career stage.
 Regarding career stage, we acknowledge that hierarchy exists (e.g., different levels of academic training and degrees of experience with specific subject matter) and seek to use this hierarchy to empower our team of scientists across career stages.
-For example, more senior scientists serve as mentors, and should explicitly value trainee ideas and contributions.
-And when discussing projects, we emphasize that all group members, including those with less familiarity with the subject matter, bring valuable perspectives.
-We also foster collaboration and communication across all career stages (e.g., undergraduates can collaborate with faculty members).
+For example, more senior scientists serve as mentors who teach new lab members the skills needed to contribute to and lead their own lab projects; mentors explicitly value trainee ideas and contributions.
+And when discussing projects, we emphasize that all group members, including those with less familiarity with the subject matter, bring valuable perspectives and experience.
+We also foster collaboration and communication across all career stages.

 • Collaborative: We work together synergistically, not competitively.
 We strive for collegiality not just amidst our group, but also with colleagues from around the world.
 Our group works on an eclectic set of scientific questions, which presents amazing opportunities for collaboration.
 We strive to find synergies and commonalities across our research, to serve as sounding boards for one another and cultivate curiosity, and to offer our help and expertise where available.
 We respect one another’s work and provide thoughtful, high-quality feedback to one another.
 (Indeed, another advantage of our diverse research is that we can stand in for audience members with varying levels of expertise!)